Can Do Canines is occasionally looking for physically sound, emotionally stable puppies two to three months of age to

 - Must be free of any disease requiring ongoing medication

-- Must be between two months and two years old
+- Must be between two months to five months of age

 - Must be free of hereditary defects and must have no known eye or heart problems

 - Puppies must come from parents with OFA-certified hips and elbows

 - Preferred breeds include Golden or Labrador Retrievers, German Shepherds, Australian Shepherds, Standard Poodles and Collies, but we are open to any breed as long as the dog has a suitable temperament